storacha/w3filecoin-infra/docs/architecture.md

 ## API Stack

-The w3filecoin API Stack exposes a HTTP API that both enables storefront APIs to request `pieces` to be included into Filecoin deals and get status of a Filecoin deal, as well as to receive reports of aggregates that failed to land into a Filecoin Deal.
+The w3filecoin stack has an API that authorized _Storefront_s can use in order to:

+- Submit _piece_s for to be included into the aggregates for which Filecoin deals are arranged.
+- Query Filecoin deal status of the aggregate by submitted _piece_s.

+And an API for the authorized deal _Broker_s in order to:

+- Report failed aggregate deals

 TODO complete this subsection

-- Post piece - w3filecoin is designed to enable multiple sources of CAR files to be easily integrated into the pipeline
+- Piece submission - w3filecoin is designed to enable CARs from multiple sources to easily enter into the pipeline
-  - parties with permissions to write into the system can do so
+  - Authorized actors can submit pieces into the system
-  - Piece should make its way for the queue if not there yet
+  - Submitted pieces go through aggregation and deal submission process
 - Report API for failed aggregates to land into Storage Providers?
 - Get to know state of deals
 - ...

 ## Processor Stack

-When a `piece` is posted into the w3filecoin pipeline, its journey starts by getting queued to be aggregated into a larger `piece` that will be offered to Storage Providers, i.e. an aggregate.
-The `Queue stack` consists of a **multiple queue system**, where the individual pieces will be buffered together in several stages until they are ready to form an aggregate (**32 GiB** piece, or close to this size).
+When a `piece` is submitted into the w3filecoin pipeline, its journey starts by getting queued to be included into an `aggregate` piece (large compound piece) that is offered to Storage Providers.
+The `Queue stack` consists of a **multiple queue system**, where individual pieces get accumulated until they can be formed into (**32GiB** piece) aggregate.

 This design is built on top of the following assumptions:
 - Maximum SQS batch size for standard queue is **10_000**
 - Maximum SQS batch size for FIFO queue is **10**
 - SQS FIFO queue garantees **exactly-once** processing
-- Maximum number of pieces for a **32 GiB** aggregate is **262_144**
+- Maximum number of pieces in a **32 GiB** aggregate is **262_144**

 The `piece-queue` is the first queue in this system and is a standard SQS queue.
-It buffers individual pieces until a batch of **10_000** is ready.
-Once this batch is ready, a SQS consumer will try to create smaller piece aggregates named Ferries.
-A ferry is a `dag-cbor` encoded data structure that contains a set of pieces that form a partial aggregate.
-This data structure will be stored so that only its CID is sent in SQS Messages.
+It buffers individual pieces into a batch of **10_000**.
+Once this batch is ready, a SQS consumer encodes set of pieces into a `Ferry` structure in  DAG-CBOR format, stores it and submits it's CID into a next SQS queue.
+This allows us to keep messages in the queue small.

 ```typescript
 interface Ferry {